Linux and FreeBSD Installation

 The PBX needs to have access to the public Internet for the activation of the license key and for installing software updates

 https://license.vodia.com for the license and

 https://portal.vodia.com for software updates).
 If you need to disconnect Internet access after installation, you will need a permanent key which is available upon special request.

 In order to start the installation, you need to be logged in as system administrator to a shell (typically bash).

 Download and run the install script for your operating system.
 Before running the install script, edit the install script and read the comments.
 You may choose to install different languages and make other modifications to the installation script that fit your purpose.

 Please note that you will might have to configure your firewall (iptables).
-On CentOS6.3 and above, we needed to change the iptables setup; in Debian6 it worked without changes.
 Otherwise, you will not be able to access the web interface of the PBX and register phones.

 $ wget http://portal.vodia.com/downloads/pbx/install-centos.sh $ chmod a+rx install-centos.sh $ ./install-centos.sh

 $ wget http://portal.vodia.com/downloads/pbx/install-debian.sh $ chmod a+rx install-debian.sh $ ./install-debian.sh

 On Raspberry Pi: